MesutUluag/AngularShoppingListAndRecipeProjectFrontend/README.md

 # Project

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.2.
+1. This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.2.

+2. Project uses firebase for backend functionality.
+This database uses nosql.
+    * If you want to use it with database functionality you should go firebase, create project and create a real-time database.
+    * Base url will be https://recipeandshoppinglistbackend-default-rtdb.firebaseio.com/

 ## Development server